-7.18 Dynamical Systems

-Module Name Module Code Level (type) СР

-Dynamical Systems 1 CA-S-MMDA- Year 2 and 3 5
+7.16 Dynamical Systems

-804 (Specialization)

-Module Componer nts

-Number Name Туре СР

-CA-MMDA-804 Dynamical System S Lecture 5

-Module Program Affiliation n Mandatory Statu JS

-Coordinator

-Mathem atics, Modeling, and Data Ana lytics (MMDA) Mandatory elect ive for

-Prof. Dr. Igors MMDA

-Gorbovickis 1

-Entry Frequency arning and

-Requirements Annually Teaching

-Pre-requisites Co-requisites Knowledge, Abilities, or (Spring/Fall) Lectures (35 hours)

-Skills Private Stud

- Matrix Algebra 🗵 none Good command

-and Advanced Calculus I & II of Calculus, Linear Algebra, Duration Workload

-and basic 1 semester 125 hours

-probability basic 1 semester 125 110015

-Python

-programming

-Recommendations - nalysis and Applied Mathemati irs

-Content and Educa
+Module Name Module Code Level (type) СР Dynamical Systems S CA-S-MMDA- 804 Year 2 and 3 (Specialization) 5 Module Compone nts l .
+Number Name Туре СР CA-MMDA-804 Dynamical Systems S Lecture 5 Module Coordinator Prof. Dr. Igors Gorbovickis Program Affiliation Mathem n atics, Modeling, and Data Ana olytics (MMDA) Mandatory Statu Mandatory electi MMDA Entry Requirements Frequency Annually Forms of Lea Teaching arning and Pre-requisites Co-requisites ☑ none Knowledge, Abilities, or Skills • Good command (Spring/Fall) Lectures (35Private Stud M HOHE of Calculus, Linear Algebra, Duration Workload and basic probability basic Python programming 1 semester 125 hours

+• Review material from Analysis and Applied Mathematics

-flows of vector field mechanics such as ds on manifolds.
-The three-body prob nical systems.
-Dynamical syste theory of dynamical systems dem or statistical physics.
-The nd to study their properties. has its roots in clas sical problems in ce lestial
+This module is an introduction to dynamical systems.
+Dynamical systems naturally arise from iterations of maps or from flows of vector fields on manifolds.
+The theory of dynamical systems has its roots in classical problems in celestial mechanics such as the three-body problem or statistical physics.
+The aim of this module is to introduce the participants to the most basic dynamical systems and to study their properties.

-The module covers topics from discrete e as well as continuous dynami ical systems, includ ling
+The module covers topics from discrete as well as continuous dynamical systems, including

-• a review of linear di fferential and difference equa tions in arbitrary d imensions

-• circle maps

-• toral automorphism is, horseshoes, and the soleno id

-• recurrence, topolog ical transitivity, and periodic o orbits

-• topological mixing a as well as their measure theore etic counterparts si uch as ergodicity

-stability

-ns in the plane and the Poinca rè-Bendixon theor em

-.g., in the Lorenz system

-asymptotic techniqu Jes

-structural stability bifurcation theory

-o Piomann sphoro

-7 rational maps on the

-Intended Learning Outcomes

-By the end of the m nodule, students will be able to
+- a review of linear differential and difference equations in arbitrary dimensions - circle maps - toral automorphisms, horseshoes, and the solenoid - recurrence, topological transitivity, and periodic orbits - topological mixing as well as their measure theoretic counterparts such as ergodicity - stability - differential equations in the plane and the Poincarè-Bendixon theorem - chaotic dynamics, e.g., in the Lorenz system - asymptotic techniques - structural stability - bifurcation theory - rational maps on the Riemann sphere

-1. dem onstrate their maste ery of advanced methods and o concepts from Dvn amical Systems to ir Idependently
+1. demonstrate their mastery of advanced methods and concepts from Dynamical Systems to independently solve mathematical problems in that field;

-e mathematical nroh ,

-solve mathematical problems in that field;